Discovery of Single Independent Latent Variable: Autoencoder Model with Discriminator

 \subsection{Recovery of the Latent Component}

-Let $S'=E(X,T)$ be a random variable representing the encoder output, and let $\hat{X} = D(S', T)$ be a random variable representing the decoder output.
+Let $S'=E(X)$ be a random variable representing the encoder output, and let $\hat{X} = D(S', T)$ be a random variable representing the decoder output.

-Lemma~\ref{lemma} establishes that when the autoencoder is trained to perfect reconstruction and the learned code is independent of the condition, the learned code contains the same information as $S$, thus proving that the latent component of interest can be recovered, up to an entropy-preserving transformation.
+Lemma~\ref{lemma} establishes that when the autoencoder is trained to perfect reconstruction and the learned code is independent of the condition, the learned code contains the same information as $S$, thereby proving that the latent component of interest can be recovered, up to an entropy-preserving transformation.
+The lemma is stated assuming $S$ is discrete and in terms of mutual information $I(\cdot ; \cdot)$ and entropy $H(Y) := -\sum_{y \in \mathcal{Y}} p(y)\log p(y)$, where $Y$ is a random variable with density $p$, taking values in $\mathcal{Y}$.
+An equivalent result for the case of continuous $S$ can be obtained by replacing the entropy term with the limiting density of discrete points~\cite{jaynes1957information} $H(Y) := -\int_{y \in \mathcal{Y}} p(y)\log \frac{p(y)}{m(y)}dy$, where $m(\cdot)$ is the limiting density.

 \begin{lemma} Suppose we train the autoencoder model to zero generalization loss, i.e., $\hat{X} = X$, and impose on the code that $S' \indep T$.
-Then $I(S;S') = H(S) = H(S').$ \end{lemma}
+Then $I(S;S'|T) = H(S) = H(S')$. \end{lemma}